 I have helped several children that were dealing with ingrown toenails find the correct pair of shoes.
 These shoes are deep and have the widest toe-boxes.

-You can find a selection of those shoes below:
+Here you can find a selection of the best kids’ shoes for ingrown toenails:

-Socks do more than just act as a barrier between our kids’ feet and the shoes, they also prevent the formation of bacteria inside the shoes.
+Socks do more than just act as a barrier between your kids’ feet and the shoes, since they also prevent the formation and build up of bacteria inside the shoes.

-If your child has an ingrown toenail, I always recommend providing them with socks that are seamless since they will prevent the toes from rubbing against each other and will allow you’re your child to freely move his or her toes.
+If your child has an ingrown toenail, I always recommend providing them with socks that are seamless since they will prevent the toes from rubbing against each other and will allow you’re your child to freely move the toes.

-Has your child developed an ingrown toenail?
-Have you tried a particular treatment that has been effective?
-Please share your thoughts and experiences below so other parents can benefit from your experiences.
+Have you found a particular shoe style that has been effective in treating and preventing ingrown toenails?
+Please share your findings below so other parents can benefit from your experiences.